-One thing most people do not know is that vertical gardens are actually good for the environment.
-They filter pollutants in the air thus cutting down on our carbon footprint.
-This process then helps to improve the quality of air that we breathe.
-Crazy as it may seem, the vertical wall gardens also help to reduce heat absorption.
+Another fantastic thing about vertical gardening is that they are very good for the environment.
+They filter pollutants from the air, thereby improving the quality of air we breathe.
+Vertical gardens also help to reduce heat absorption by all the man-made hard surfaces.
 This means people who live in areas that get really hot do not have to use their air conditioning as much, thus saving on their electric bill!

 As with everything else in life, vertical gardens also have some cons.
 Vertical gardens block the sun!
 This is usually due to their height and most people do not consider this when planting them.
 So, before you plant yours think about how tall you are wanting it and how much sun the plants you are planting need.
 It is also wise to consider plants that may be around the vertical garden and how much sun they need as well.

-Vertical gardens are also “high maintenance” compared a regular garden.
-They require more water and more fertilizer, which in turn means-more time!
+Vertical gardens can also be higher maintenance compared a regular soil based garden.
+They can require more water and more fertilizer, which in turn means-more time!
 Since vertical gardens are exposed to wind and heat more so than regular gardens, it is important that they are properly maintained.
 Make sure you are aware of this fact and make sure you will have for maintenance.

 Another con to vertical gardening is the support they offer to the plants.
 Smaller plants usually do very well in these types of gardens.
 Larger plants, like tomatoes for instance, tend to be heavier thus requiring more support.
 If you plan on using a vertical garden for heavier plants you may want to also consider securing the garden more so than if you plan on having lighter plans.
 It would also need to be put on something that is very sturdy and can handle extra security.